From Concept to Experience:

 My role

-Co-founder and service designer: shaped the player experience by optimising touchpoints and refining storylines and hints based on research and feedback, while managing operations and staff training.
+Co-founder and lead designer: shaped the player experience by optimising touchpoints and refining storylines and hints based on research and feedback, while managing operations and staff training.

 Project